ahmadiga/django-generator/README.md

 7. Import any missing libraries.

-PS: The code generator will append commented codes at the end of each file PS 2: code generator will generate the following:
+PS: The code generator will append commented codes at the end of each file

+PS 2: code generator will generate the following:

-1.List view for each model
+1. List view for each model
-2.Add/edit view for each model
+2. Add/edit view for each model
-3.Detail view for each model item
+3. Detail view for each model item
-4.All forms are rendered using crispy forms and validated with django-parsly
+4. All forms are rendered using crispy forms and validated with django-parsly